 Another 98 cents would get you the Wolf Man monster kit.
 “In all his gory splendor, arms upraised, ready to clutch his next victim.
 Complete in every detail, this kit when you assemble it…before you run out of the room, is a detailed scale model of ‘Wolf Man’ surrounded by his favorite playmates.

 In 2007, the family of Joseph Giammarino announced that Aurora Plastics Corporation would again manufacture hobby kits.
 They stated they would begin with aircraft and figure kits from their original 1960s line.
-We’re waiting…
+We’re still anxiously waiting…

 Monster series 1